franciscoxavier04/pm-BIM/docs/installation-and-operations/system-requirements/README.md

 > [!IMPORTANT]
 >
-> Some future features will only be shipped with the docker-based installation.
-We will also don't plan to provide packaged-based installations for later versions, e.g. Ubuntu 24.04.
+> Some features we plan for the future will only be shipped with the docker-based installation.
+We will also don't plan to provide packaged-based installations for later Linux versions, e.g. Ubuntu 24.04.

 ### Docker-based installation (recommendation)